Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 #### Price Impact and Slippage: The Core Mechanics

 Why does buying tokens move the price?
 This seemingly simple question reveals the core mechanics of AMMs.
 Consider a constant product pool with token reserves and a fixed invariant.
-When you buy token X with token Y, you add your input amount to the Y reserves and remove output tokens from the X reserves.
+When a trader buys token X with token Y, they add their input amount to the Y reserves and remove output tokens from the X reserves.
 The constraint that their product must remain constant means larger trades have proportionally larger **price impact**.

 To understand this intuitively, imagine a special marketplace with two buckets of different colored marbles - let's say **red marbles and blue marbles**.
 There's a magical rule that mirrors the AMM's constant product formula: the number of red marbles multiplied by the number of blue marbles must always equal the same number (like 10,000).

-When you want to buy red marbles, you have to add blue marbles to the blue bucket.
-But here's the catch - you can only take out enough red marbles so that the multiplication rule stays true.
+When someone wants to buy red marbles, they have to add blue marbles to the blue bucket.
+But here's the catch - they can only take out enough red marbles so that the multiplication rule stays true.

-If the buckets start with 100 red marbles and 100 blue marbles (100 × 100 = 10,000), and you want to buy 10 red marbles:
+If the buckets start with 100 red marbles and 100 blue marbles (100 × 100 = 10,000), and someone wants to buy 10 red marbles:

-- You might add 11 blue marbles to the bucket (making it 111 blue)
+- They might add 11 blue marbles to the bucket (making it 111 blue)
-- You can only take about 9.9 red marbles out (leaving 90.1 red)
+- They can only take about 9.9 red marbles out (leaving 90.1 red)
 - Because 111 × 90.1 ≈ 10,000

-The more red marbles you want, the exponentially more blue marbles you need to add.
-The bucket becomes "stingier" with each marble you take, the first marble is cheap, but the 50th costs exponentially more.
+The more red marbles someone wants, the exponentially more blue marbles they need to add.
+The bucket becomes "stingier" with each marble taken, the first marble is cheap, but the 50th costs exponentially more.
 The deeper the buckets (more marbles), the less each individual trade affects the overall balance.
 Shallow buckets create large price swings; deep buckets maintain price stability.

 In DeFi terms: these buckets are liquidity pools, the marbles are token reserves, and the stinginess is **slippage** (the price impact that grows with trade size).
-Unlike traditional markets where you don't know if there are enough sellers, AMM pools always have liquidity available at a calculable price.
+Unlike traditional markets where there may not be enough sellers, AMM pools always have liquidity available at a calculable price.

 For small trades, slippage approximates the trading fee.
 But for larger trades, the curve's shape adds additional price impact that grows with trade size relative to pool depth.
 This creates a natural market mechanism where small trades get better execution while large trades pay for their market impact.